 Cost of Moving From Pennsylvania to North Carolina

-The average cost of moving from Pennsylvania to North Carolina is around $3,250.65.
+The average linehaul moving cost from Pennsylvania to North Carolina with Allied is $3,300.
 However, many factors can influence that number, such as the amount of stuff you’re moving, the weight of items you’re moving, the distance of the move, and whether you want movers to help pack and unpack.
 You can get a more accurate moving estimate with our Instaquote tool above.

 Most Popular Cities in North Carolina

 North Carolina has some great cities.
 Here are a few places you should consider moving to.